GhidraDragon/SMBv2/README.md

 eg Mark Leon keeps claiming I'm lying about YouTube UI etc.

 It's basically just the Pegasus program, but it runs on Android and MacOS too!

+---

+eg my Mom yesterday, after stealing my passport a few months ago, then 2 expired passports + social security card, barged in (yes that happens a lot) with Social Security Administration on the phone yelling at me to "go apply for benefits bitch"

+Actually I plan to renounce my US citizenship ASAP!